a-lurker/a-lurker.github.io/docs/vera-bridge-plugin.md

 So this means that you can sync both Veras to the openLuup house mode, or indeed any of the two to the other one.
 But one machine has to be the 'master': you can’t have all responding to any machine which has a mode change.

 ## More Information
-You an read a bit more about the Vera Bridge [here](openluup?id=more-about-verabridge).
+You can read a bit more about the Vera Bridge [here](openluup?id=more-about-verabridge).